-A debtor may sometimes try to settle a debt for less than the full amount that is due by informing the creditor that the payment is made “in full and final settlement”.
+A debtor may try to settle a debt for less than the full amount that is due by informing the creditor that the payment is made “in full and final settlement”.
+This may occur particularly at a time such as this, when funds can be low and finances and businesses are being adversely affected by the COVID-19 situation.

-This can often put a creditor somewhere between a rock and a hard place – does the creditor keep the part payment and pursue payment for the balance, but in the fear that retaining the payment may result in them losing the right to claim more?
+This can often put a creditor in a difficult position.
+Does the creditor keep the part payment and pursue payment for the balance, but in fear that retaining the payment may result in them losing the right to claim more?

 This blog sets out the key points for a creditor to bear in mind when a debtor submits a payment in full and final settlement of a debt.

-It is therefore important that a creditor acts quickly to protect its position.
+It is therefore important for a creditor to act quickly to protect its position.

 As a creditor, if you don’t want to accept the cheque as full and final settlement of the dispute then it would be better to undertake either of the following tasks: